Overview

 - Workshop: 11th November

 This will be a half day workshop with informal proceedings, consisting of short talks and opportunities for discussion.
+The workshop will be located in the Rutherford Rooms in the Core Technology Facility.
 More information to come.

 Program Chair